ckormanyos/real-time-cpp/examples/chapter06_01/readme.md

 of the digits
 <img src="https://render.githubusercontent.com/render/math?math=1{\ldots}9">.
 Please note here that the digits are not decimal values.
-THey are the ASCII representations instead.
+They are the ASCII representations instead.
 In other words, the standard CRC test computes the checksum of a byte array such as

 ```